 CURRICULUM VITAE

-MIRA PTACIN, educator and author of memoir and creative nonfiction writing.
+MIRA PTACIN, author and editor of memoir and creative nonfiction writing.

 Contact information: